Is it too late to start a blog?

 Most themes come with a set of basic fonts, however, you can also download fonts from other websites such as DaFont.com

-Remember that you can’t go and simply pull images from Google as it might get you into legal trouble for copyright violation.
+Remember that you can’t use images from Google as it could get you in trouble for copyright violation.

 Plugins will give your website extra functionality.
 To look for plugins, click Plugins and then Add New.
 There are plugins for almost every feature from social media to newsletters.

 Creating GOOD content is one of the most challenging aspects of starting a blog.

 While there are indeed a gazillion travel blogs out there, only a fraction of them boasts good, detailed content that helps their readers solve problems.
 Producing high-quality articles takes time, practice, and expertise.
 Most of the time, your first article is not going to be a masterpiece, and it’s OK.